2,5-dihydroxypyridine 5,6-dioxygenase

-The 2 substrates of this enzyme are 2,5-dihydroxypyridine and O_{2}, whereas its product is N-formylmaleamic acid.
+The two substrates of this enzyme are 2,5-dihydroxypyridine and oxygen.
+Its product is N-formylmaleamic acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 It employs one cofactor, iron.

 This enzyme participates in nicotinate and nicotinamide metabolism.

 Nomenclature

 The systematic name of this enzyme class is 2,5-dihydroxypyridine:oxygen 5,6-oxidoreductase.
 Other names in common use include 2,5-dihydroxypyridine oxygenase, and pyridine-2,5-diol dioxygenase.